kdave/kdave.github.io/json-dumper.md

 * arrays (`[value, value, value]`)
 * simple values (integer, string, uuid, time, ...)

-The nesting was one of things I did not find in the existing libraries, or not implemented properly.
+The nesting was one of the things I have not found in the existing libraries, or not implemented properly.
 The output must be a valid json and the single most difficult thing was the placement of continuation comma "`,`".
 There must be none after the last object in the sequence.
 When the dump is done incrementally, the next object is often not known while printing the current one.
-So the comma cannot be printed after unconditionally and previous state needs to be stored until the last object is dumped.
+So the comma cannot be printed unconditionally and previous state needs to be stored until the last object is dumped.

 But, it's not sufficient to keep track of the last object only, simply nest